-- (A) Inmate patient is admitted to an outside facility. - (B) Outside hospital physician/staff will contact the prison facility (medical, facility head, or officer-in-charge) concerning seriously ill designation, or - (C) The Prisons custody staff assigned to the inmate's room will communicate with the OIC that the inmate's condition has downgraded to seriously ill. - (D) The OIC will notify the facility head and the facility chaplain.
-If the facility chaplain is not available the facility head will instruct the OIC to activate the End of Life Protocol (EOLP) and notify the officer in the inmate's room. - (E) The Prisons custody staff assigned to the inmate's room will request that the hospital nurse contact the hospital chaplain. - (F) The officer assigned to the inmate's room will note the hospital chaplain's name and visit in the activity log. - (G) During regular work hours, the Facility Head shall contact the inmate's next of kin or immediate family or if the Facility Head is not available, the chain of command process is to be used. - (H) All persons granted a visit with the inmate must be cleared through the facility's OIC.
+- (A) Offender patient is admitted to an outside facility. - (B) Outside hospital physician/staff will contact the prison facility (medical, facility head, or officer-in-charge) concerning seriously ill designation, or - (C) The Prisons custody staff assigned to the offender's room will communicate with the OIC that the offender's condition has downgraded to seriously ill. - (D) The OIC will notify the facility head and the facility chaplain.
+If the facility chaplain is not available the facility head will instruct the OIC to activate the End of Life Protocol (EOLP) and notify the officer in the offender's room. - (E) The Prisons custody staff assigned to the offender's room will request that the hospital nurse contact the hospital chaplain. - (F) The officer assigned to the offender's room will note the hospital chaplain's name and visit in the activity log. - (G) During regular work hours, the Facility Head shall contact the offender's next of kin or immediate family or if the Facility Head is not available, the chain of command process is to be used.